 Carfilzomib is used to treat multiple myeloma.
 Carfilzomib is sometimes given with other medicines when treating relapsed multiple myeloma.

-Carfilzomib is usually given after other cancer medicines have been tried without success.
+Carfilzomib is given after other medicines did not work or have stopped working.

 Carfilzomib may also be used for purposes not listed in this medication guide.

 Carfilzomib can affect your heart or lungs.
 Call your doctor at once if you have chest pain, pounding heartbeats, shortness of breath (even with mild exertion or while lying down), swelling of your hands or feet, feeling like you might pass out, wheezing, gasping for breath, cough with foamy mucus, or blue colored appearance of your lips and skin.

 Tell your doctor if you have ever had:

 kidney disease (or if you are on dialysis);

 a heart attack or stroke;